ravikumar-chinraj/portfolio-website/README.md

 # Portfolio website

 - Created using SpringBoot(Java)
-- Using Dockerfile create a docker image and deploy into Azure EKS
+- Using Dockerfile create a docker image and deploy it into Azure EKS